 What can we do?

-Join over 55,000 people and add your name to the official petition for Andy’s freedom
+Join nearly 60,000 others and add your name to the official petition for Andy’s freedom

 We know the impact a demand from a country on behalf of its citizen can have in a case like this – for Andy, it could mean the difference between life and death.
 If Foreign Secretary Boris Johnson won’t do the right thing and demand Andy’s release, then it’s up to all of us – the British people.
 Please join the official register of people calling for Andy’s release.

 Andy was born in Ethiopia and is a well-known and respected critic of the Ethiopian government.
 In recent years he has spoken out about the current regime’s poor human rights record in front of US Congress and the EU’s Committee on Human Rights.
 Andy fled Ethiopia in the 1970s after facing serious threats from the then-government for his democratic political beliefs.
 His younger brother had already been murdered by government security forces.
-Andy sought political asylum in the UK in 1979 and has lived here ever since, becoming a citizen and starting a family.
+Andy was granted political asylum in the UK in 1979, then later became a British citizen and started a family in London.

 On 23 June 2014, Andy was abducted from an airport in Yemen while waiting to catch a flight to Eritrea.
 It was only two weeks later that Ethiopian officials admitted to the UK government that they had kidnapped him.
 They had forced him onto a plane and unlawfully ‘rendered’ him to Ethiopia.
 In 2009, he was sentenced to death in absentia following a trial which violated basic fair trial standards.
 Following his kidnap, Andy was held in secret detention and in solitary confinement for over a year, without being subjected to any form of due process.